 - Subject's tumor expresses CLDN18.2 in ≥ 75% of tumor cells demonstrating moderate to strong membranous staining as determined by central immunohistochemistry (IHC) testing.

 - Subject has a HER2-Negative tumor as determined by local or central testing on a gastric or GEJ tumor specimen.

 - Subject has ECOG performance status 0 to 1.

 - Subject has predicted life expectancy ≥ 12 weeks.

 - Subject must meet all of the following criteria based on the centrally or locally analyzed laboratory tests collected within 14 days prior to randomization.
-In case of multiple laboratory data within this period, the most recent data should be used to determine eligibility.
+In the case of multiple sample collections within this period, the most recent sample collection with available results should be used to determine eligibility.

 - Hemoglobin (Hgb) ≥ 9 g/dL.
 Subjects requiring transfusions are eligible if they have a post-transfusion Hgb ≥ 9 g/dL.